FACULTY & STAFF

 Her keen sense of communication and patience with students and their individual abilities, instills a discipline and eagerness to learn.
 Her unique method of teaching sparks a love of the arts in students of all ages.

-Meghan took her first RAD exam at the age of seven passing with Distinction.
-She has been in love with the art of expression through movement ever since.
+She is Acrobatic Arts certified and a founding IDEA member.
 Meghan has encompassed the passion of discipline, love of performance and the heart and patience for teaching.

 Emily Arthur is thrilled to be a teacher at Sarasota Dance Academy, and is eager to embark on another exciting season of dance.
 Emily graduated from the University of South Florida – St. Petersburg, where she earned a degree in history and education with summa cum laude distinction.
 Previously, Emily has danced with several local schools, where she has accumulated years’ worth of training in classical ballet and en pointe.
 She enjoys performing, and has had roles in various dance and community theater productions.
 She has also spent her time as a teaching assistant in several elementary and high school classrooms, where she has worked to infuse the arts with common curriculum.
 She seeks to foster an environment that is creative, engaging, and thoughtful, and looks forward to working with students of Sarasota Dance Academy as they navigate and explore their education and passion for dance.